There’s no better way to end a cold winter day with a warm, comfort-food meal and this DIY Easy Pho Bar is just the thing!

 I realize that everyone’s idea of the perfect comfort food is different, but in winter, soup always does the trick for my family.
 Some of our favorites are my White Chicken Chili, Mexican Soup, and Slow Cooker Chicken Noodle Soup.

-When I look at these recipes, one of the things they have in common is that they all start with a great chicken (or vegetable) broth, like my go-to: Swanson broths.
+When I look at these recipes, one of the things they have in common is that they all start with a simple recipe.

-As you know, I’m a big advocate of finding ways to simplify mealtimes and for me, using high-quality broth is one of them.
-A few months ago, I went out to lunch with a friend to a local Pho restaurant, and I was immediately smitten by the complex and comforting flavors found in a single bowl.
+As you know, I’m a big advocate of finding ways to simplify mealtimes, and for me, using high-quality broth is one of them.
+A few months ago, I went out to lunch with a friend at a local Pho restaurant, and I was immediately smitten by the complex and comforting flavors found in a single bowl.

 When I came home, I told my kids about it, and they were skeptical.
 I told them that it was basically a soup with noodles and meat.
 “Like Chicken Noodle soup?”
 They asked.